Nick0099/Tribute-Page/README.md

-# Technical Documentation Page
+# Tribute Page - Dr. Sanduk Ruit

-A responsive technical documentation page designed as part of the FreeCodeCamp Responsive Web Design course.
-It includes a vertical navbar and multiple content sections.
+This is a tribute page dedicated to Dr. Sanduk Ruit, highlighting his contributions in the field of ophthalmology.
+It includes a detailed biography, timeline of achievements, and external references.

-## ✨ Features
+## 🎯 Features
-- Semantic HTML
+- Responsive web layout
-- CSS Flexbox layout
+- Semantic HTML elements
-- Responsive and mobile-friendly design
+- Timeline of events
-- Sticky navigation sidebar
+- External references and images

 ## 🛠️ Built With
 - HTML5